 What Robot Is Best For My Application?

-There are many factors to consider when specifying a robot for an application.
 What area is my robot in?
 Does it need to interact with people and in what way?
 How fast does it need to run?
 How many axis of movement are needed?
 What reach is needed?
 What weight is being lifted/handled by the robot?
 How accurate does the robot need to be?
 What comms are needed?
 Etc.

 There are two main categories of robots; collaborative robots which can work with and alongside people, and standard industrial robot which need to be guarded or have safety scanners and systems around them.
 Both have their advantages and disadvantages but typically collaborative robots are slower, have lower payloads and are more expensive but have the benefit of force monitoring and not needing guarding, while standard industrial robots are fast, accurate and lower price and but do need guarding or safety scanners around them.
 While collaborative is a big thing at the moment the standard industrial robots are still far more popular for most production lines and manufacturing.